mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

         out of provided CAN packets.

     .. note:: Desegmentation can be perform for any CAN Packets (not only those targeting this CAN Node) in any format.

-- Checking whether a CAN packet targets this CAN Node:
-    # TODO: explain the functionality, provide code examples